Logo of Second Century Commission on Canada-U.S. Relations

 President, Centre for International Governance Innovation

-Four in-person Commission meetings will take place in Ottawa, Baltimore, Montreal, and Washington in 2026 and 2027.
-The commission will produce a final report with policy recommendations by the end of 2027.
+Four in-person Commission meetings will take place in Ottawa, Baltimore, Montreal and Washington in 2026 and 2027.
+The Commission will produce a final report with policy recommendations by the end of 2027.